Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

 \subsection{Biocomputing in the Analog Domain}

-Unlike the \textit{in silico} technologies, where {NNs} are deployed digitally, the integration of {NNs} with chemical-based technologies is developed more effectively in the analog domain.
-This is primarily due to the difficulties of chemically wiring arithmetic blocks and the possibilities of engineering the already in place analog arithmetic blocks within cells.
-The following sections summarize several reported {NN} implementations, which are based on biological \textit{in-vivo} systems, compartment-based models, and chemical reactions.
+Unlike \textit{in silico} technologies, where {NNs} are deployed digitally, the integration of {NNs} with chemical-based technologies is more naturally pursued in the analog domain.
+This is mainly because chemically wiring pre-existing logic gates in fluidic media to implement more complex arithmetics remains challenging.
+The following paragraphs summarize several reported {NN} implementations that are based on compartment-based models, \ac{GRN}, and biological \textit{in vivo} systems.